 • Temporary job-swaps

-Progress will be monitored and guidance provided through monthly Communities of Practice virtual seminars and apprentices will record this learning in portfolio entries in preparation for the Degree Apprenticeship End Point Assessment.
+Progress will be monitored and guidance provided through monthly Communities of Practice virtual seminars or regular face to face workshops and apprentices will record this learning in portfolio entries in preparation for the Degree Apprenticeship End Point Assessment.

 - Learning proposal (10%)